Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Introduction

+Although 3D understanding is fundamental to computer vision, it has typically not been considered by image anomaly detection and segmentation approaches, probably because of the lack of suitable datasets.
+To encourage research into 3D anomaly detection and segmentation (AD\&S), the MVTec 3D-AD \cite{mvtec3d} dataset was recently introduced alongside several baseline methods for 3D AD\&S. However, despite the existence of a 3D AD\&S dataset, the role of 3D information, as opposed to color-only, is still unclear.
+We conduct a careful study seeking answers to several questions: \begin{enumerate} \item Do current 3D AD\&S methods truly outperform state-of-the-art 2D methods on 3D data? \item Is 3D information \textit{potentially} useful for AD\&S? \item What are the key properties of successful 3D AD\&S representations? \item Are there complementary benefits from using 3D shape and color modalities? \end{enumerate}

-Our investigation begins by examining if current AD\&S are indeed benefiting from 3D information.
-Perhaps surprisingly, we find that standard 2D methods (particularly PatchCore \cite{patchcore}) using RGB-only information, outperform all current methods by a wide margin.
-We also investigate whether 3D information is needed \textit{at all} for AD\&S. Encouragingly, we find that several types of anomalies are not easy to detect using 2D-only methods, motivating the development of better 3D methods.
-We present several examples of such cases in the left half of Fig.~\ref{fig:rgb_v_d}-top~row, the anomaly in each object cannot be detected from color information only.
-In the bottom row we present another view of the same objects where the anomalies are easily detected.
-This motivates using 3D information for AD\&S.
+As very few previous image AD\&S methods have used 3D information, we conducted a preliminary investigation of baseline methods on the MVTec-3D dataset.
+Perhaps surprisingly, color-only methods (e.g. PatchCore \cite{patchcore}) outperform all current 3D AD\&S methods by a wide margin.
+Next, we ask whether 3D information is potentially useful for AD\&S. Encouragingly, we find that several types of anomalies go undetected when using color-only information (see Fig.~\ref{fig:rgb_v_d}~leftmost~two,~top~row).
+In the bottom row, we present another view of the same objects, rendered using the 3D point cloud, where the anomalies are easily detected\footnote[1]{Note that the black back-plane of the images was removed for visualization purposes.
+In some cases, this removal is only possible given the 3D information (e.g. We cannot tell apart the hole from the chocolate by looking only at the color image, 3D information is needed).}